satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 First, we call our contract method `tokensOf`.
 It will return an array of token ids, now we need to get associated gradients.
 We call the `getGradient` method for every id.
 And in order to wait until all the promises will be resolved - we wrap it into `Promise.all`

-After gradients are loaded - we update the `isLoading` attribute, and if `gradients` array is not empty we call the `setTokens` method. `setTokens` is trivial it is just a mobx action that sets the `tokens` attribute:
+After gradients are loaded - we update the `isLoading` attribute, and if `gradients` array is not empty we call the `setTokens` method. `setTokens` is trivial it is just a MobX action that sets the `tokens` attribute:

 ```js
 setTokens(tokens) {